b-locatelli/ReadME-Gen/projectreadme/README.md

   * [Questions](#questions)

   ## Description
-  Create a high quality readme file for your application
+  Creates a quality readme file for your application

   ## Installation
-  use github https://github.com/b-locatelli to create the read me
+  Go to https://github.com/b-locatelli/ReadME-Gen to create the readme

   ## Usage
-  Use node index.js and answer all given questions to provide information to develope a readme
+  Use node index.js in the terminal to create the readme file

   ## Licenses
     Your application is covered under MIT

   ## Contributing
-  This application is open to anyone who wants to add their own touch
+  This project is open to anyones touch

   ## Tests
   N/A